Forty-nine percent of U.S. adults think that human activity such ... | Channels for Pearson+

 Textbook Question

 Forty-nine percent of U.S. adults think that human activity such as burning fossil fuels contributes a great deal to climate change.
 You randomly select 25 U.S. adults.
-Find the probability that the number who think that human activity contributes a great deal to climate change is (a) exactly 12,
+Find the probability that the number who think that human activity contributes a great deal to climate change is (b) between 8 and 11, inclusive,

 Verified step by step guidance